-‘Dancing With The Stars’ Peta Murgatroyd Shares Pic Of ‘My Loves’ With Instagram
+‘Dancing With The Stars’ Pro Peta Murgatroyd Shares Pic Of ‘My Loves’ With Instagram

 The youngster appears to have inherited the best features of both his stunning parents.
 For a period of time, he seemed to more closely resemble his father.
 In this image, he looked more like Peta.
 He has blond hair just like his mother and fair skin.

-In the comments section of the photo, fans were appreciative of the share, noting they loved to see the new image of Shai.
+In the comments section of the photo, fans were appreciative of the share, noting they loved the new image of Shai.
 Many also commented they believed that with two professional dancers as parents, Shai too might explore a career in the arts.

 “He’s going to be a dancer.
 I can see his future.
 And he looks a lot like Peta,” commented one follower.